syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### DrawVerticalAxisTooltip method in crosshairBehavior

-This method allows you to customize the tooltip label, position, and style for vertical axis tooltip.
+To customize the tooltip label, position, and style for vertical axis tooltip.

-For further reference, please consult the drawHorizontalAxisTooltip code snippet and its corresponding demo.
+For further reference, please consult the drawHorizontalAxisTooltip code snippet.

 ![Crosshair Vertical Axis Tooltip](images\trackball-crosshair/custom_crosshair_vertical_tooltip.png)

 ### onPaint in crosshairBehavior

-This method allows you to customize the tooltip label, position, and style of crosshair.
+To customize the tooltip label, position, and style of crosshair.

 {% tabs %}
 {% highlight dart %}